-The character generator can be seen as the fifth top layer, but instead of getting the source from RLE data in the memory buffers, it has a predefined 16 characters stored in ROM.
+The character generator can be seen as the fifth top layer, but instead of getting the source from RLE data in the memory buffers, it has 16 predefined characters stored in ROM.

 All the characters are 1-bit depth color and are sharing the same YCbCr look up table.